ibm-cloud-docs/dr-automation-powervs/command-reference.md

 `--standby-orchestrator-workspace-id` (string)
 :   The unique identifier of the standby orchestrator workspace.

-`--standby-orchestrator-workspace-location` (string)
-:   The location of the standby orchestrator workspace.

 `--standby-tier` (string)
 :   The storage tier used for deploying standby orchestrator.